Japanese female beauty practices and ideals: The shift away from pure whiteness

 Starting from the Heisei Period (1989–2019), natural, healthy and clear skin was the new standard of beauty, redeveloping the meaning of whiteness.
 The cosmetics industry introduced powders that were skin coloured, and not just pure white.
 Pure white also sometimes revealed signs of disease and was no longer considered as beautiful as it once was before.
 The new ideal of skin colour was nikutaibi, which implied health and is a balance between tan and white, a complexion of pink paleness.
 Healthy skin was highly important as it was seen to be associated with fertility potential, especially during the prewar period.

 Natural make-up style

 After the Equal Employment Opportunity Law (Japan) in 1985, the makeup style for women was heavy, emphasising their facial features by contouring, colouring in their eyebrows dark, and using deeper lip shades.
-This shifted towards a natural and lighter style of makeup after the 2011 Tōhoku earthquake and tsunami, also known as the Great East Japan Earthquake.
+This shifted towards a natural (lesser) style of makeup after the 2011 Tōhoku earthquake and tsunami, also known as the Great East Japan Earthquake.
 It was seen to express a softer beauty in a sensitive time of healing.
-This style has continued until today, with preferences of bright skin, soft coloured eyebrows, light shimmery eyeshadows and warm toned blushes.
+This style has continued until today, with lesser makeup being preferred over both heavy makeup and no-makeup styles.